Manishms18/UNICEF-Mortality-rate-analysis/README.md

 Project is: _finished_.
 Our team was the winner of the IAS Hackaton 2020.

 ## Contact
-Created by me with my teammates [Vignesh Vishwanathan](https://github.com/vigviswa) and [Shriya Agrawal](https://github.com/shriyaagarwal).
+Created by me with my teammates [Vignesh Vishwanathan](https://github.com/vigviswa), Saniya Tandon and [Shriya Agrawal](https://github.com/shriyaagarwal).

 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on